 Irish Wolfhounds are one of the largest breeds of dogs, and their appearance is greatly influenced by their size.
 They have long heads, broad skulls, and powerful jaws.
 Their eyes are dark and express kind intelligence.

 The Irish Wolfhounds’ ears are small and fold over at the tips.
-Irish Wolfhounds have long neck, which is muscular and slightly arched.
+Irish Wolfhounds have a long neck, which is muscular and slightly arched.
 The body is muscular with a deep chest.
 The legs are strong and straight, with heavy bones.

 The feet are large and round, with well-arched toes.
 The Irish Wolfhound’s tail is thick at the base and tapers to a point.
 Irish Wolfhounds are born black, brindle, gray, red, fawn, or white; they may also have white markings on the chest, neck, head, or toes.